 Concerned consumers are encouraged to contact a Hagens Berman attorney by emailing GoogleAdSense@hbsslaw.com or calling 206-623-7292.

 According to the suit, Google’s popular AdSense program translates annually to billions of dollars payable to website operators that host its ads via AdSense.
 Google’s AdSense advertising program induces website operators to host space for ads on their websites.
-Each time a visitor to the website interacts with the ad, the ad publisher who hosts the ad earns payment.
+Each time a visitor to the website interacts with the ad, the ad publisher who hosts the ad accrues earnings.